United States District Court for the District of Idaho

 The United States District Court for the District of Idaho (in case citations, D. Idaho) is the Federal district court whose jurisdiction comprises the state of Idaho (except for the part of the state within Yellowstone National Park, which is under the jurisdiction of the United States District Court for the District of Wyoming).
 Court is held in Boise, Coeur d'Alene, and Pocatello.
 Cases from the District of Idaho are appealed to the United States Court of Appeals for the Ninth Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The United States Attorney's Office for the District of Idaho represents the United States in civil and criminal litigation in the court.
-As of 14 February 2025, the acting U.S. attorney for the District of Idaho is Justin D. Whatcott.
+As of 10 October 2025, the U.S. attorney for the District of Idaho is Bart Davis.